catch-design/tech-lead-test/README.md

    - Break down the project into high level tasks and provide a rough estimate of the time required for each task.

 2. **Project Setup**

    - Create a new project using one of the technologies from your proposal.
+   - Set up a basic project structure with any build tools, linters, and testing frameworks you would use.

+3. **Documentation**
+   - Provide a `README.md` file with instructions on how to set up and run the project.
    - Create root docs folder containing your solution proposal as markdown files
-   - Set up a basic project structure with any build tools, linters, and testing frameworks you would use.

 ## Submission Instructions